Guyana

 Calling Code: 592

-Guyana is in South America.
-Bordering countries are Suriname, Brazil and Venezuela.
-To the south is the Rupununi region.
-The northern part with the main town of Annai is savannah, the southern part is jungle and completely undeveloped.
-Available tours definitely have an expedition character.
-The only village is Lethem, which is on the border.
+Guyana is located in South America.
+Neighboring countries are Suriname, Brazil and Venezuela.
+In the south is the Rupununi region.
+The northern part with the most important town of Annai is savannah, the southern part is jungle and completely undeveloped.
+Available tours are definitely expedition-like.
+The only town is Lethem, which is located on the border.

 Guyana is a small, formerly socialist country.
-Its natives, the "Amerindians" are found almost exclusively in the Southwest and are under "Conservation."
-The country itself is very tourist friendly, e.g. For example, the timber industry leaves a 200m wide strip of forest along roads and rivers for tourists.
+Its natives, the "Amerindians", are found almost exclusively in the southwest and are under "nature protection."
+The country itself is very tourist-friendly, for example the timber industry leaves a 200m wide strip of forest along roads and rivers for tourists.

 The country's main sources of income are sugar, gold, rice, bauxite and timber exports.
 Tourism still plays a minor role, but some jungle lodges and day tours are available.
-An economic upturn is expected from the oil production on drilling platforms that started in 2019.
+An economic boom is expected from oil production on drilling rigs, which began in 2019.

 Regions